 Act means the Fair Work Act 1994.

-Commission means the Industrial Relations Commission of South Australia.
+Commission means the South Australian Employment Tribunal acting as an Industrial Relations Commission .

 Continuous service means service as prescribed in clause 1.5.

 Ordinary hourly rate of pay means the appropriate total weekly wage rate prescribed in Clause 5.1/ Schedule 1 divided by 38 and then rounded off to the nearest cent.